Summary of AI

 All inspirations of AI comes from Human Intelligence (HI), though it is impossible for the two to be identical in all aspects.
 Instead, the two can only become comparable after abstractions.

 In general, different abstractions produce different visions.
 Various levels of abstractions of HI (Structure, Behavior, Capability, Function, Principle) define different AIs, which have different objectives and consequences.
 They cannot replace each other.
+Many confusions and controversies in AI are caused by mixing different objectives.

-2. The possibility of AI
+2. The potentials and limitations of AI

 First, the answer to this question surely depends on how "intelligence" is defined or understood.
 According to different understandings, AI can be "already achieved", "seems impossible", or "still hard to say".